chojunhyun94/Parking_Violations_NYC/README.md

 ![image](https://user-images.githubusercontent.com/113560850/225720170-64d924a3-1833-49db-9e57-2f4794ff4902.png)

 This data shows that given violation time, car model/make, vehicle color against violation code, we can somewhat predict whether or not a car will be issued a violation ticket.
-Our Multiple R Sqaured value is 23%, meaning only 23% of ou values will be correctly predicted based on this model.
+Our Multiple R Sqaured value is 23%, meaning only 23% of our values will be correctly predicted based on this model.
 With machine learning, we hope to be able to fine-tune this and have our model be able to predict violation ticket issues accurately.
+However this is a bit misleading because we have an enormous value for degrees of freedom, meaning we took into account too many values to make an accurate prediction.